RichLogan/JustHealth/Website/Documentation/docs/users.rst

 User Functionality
 ===================

-JustHealth provides a number of functionalities associated with user management.
+This document will list the key pieces of functionality that control user management.
+The server side code representing all of the functions can be found in the :py:mod:`accounts` module.

 The application has a number of different types of users, including: